MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2020-team-update-known-issues.md

 ms.localizationpriority: Medium
 ---
 # Known issues: Windows 10 Team 2020 Update Preview Build

+This page provides a list of known issues for the Windows 10 Team 2020 Update preview build.
+Issues that have been fixed since the release of the preview build are listed in Table 2.

+#### Table 1.
+Known issues - Windows 10 Team 2020 Update Preview Build

 | Issue                                                                     | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                       |
 | ------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |